opendistro/for-elasticsearch-docs/docs/knn/index.md

 }

 ```
-Since l2Squared function is a distance function, unlike cosine function, we need to reverse the output.
+The lesser the distance the more the relevance of the document to the query vector.
+In order to bring the lesser
+distances documents to the top of the scores, we invert the distance from l2Squared function.
-Suppose when a document vector matches the query vector, we needed to add 1 in the denominator to avoid divide by zero error.
+Also, when a document vector matches the query vector, we needed to add 1 in the denominator to avoid divide by zero error.

 ####Constraints
 1. If a document’s knn vector field has different dimensions from the query, an error(IllegalArgumentException) will be thrown.